PerditionC/TEMS-Inv/docs/Usage.md

 the current user.
 An initial copy of the database must then be manually copied to C:\DB\TEMS_Inv.db (or other location).
-If the database is installed (or moved) to a non-standard location then on startup the application with prompt for database location [this is then stored for future startups to avoid asking each time].
+If the database is installed (or moved) to a non-standard location then on startup the application will prompt for database location [this is then stored for future startups to avoid asking each time].
 When the application is started it will first check for any updates and provide and opportunity to update the application prior to running.
 No changes